About the Journal

 REDEN (Revista Española de Estudios Norteamericanos, ISSN: 2695-4168) is an open access interdisciplinary, academic, double blind peer-reviewed journal focusing on the study of the US popular culture manifestations and the representations of the United States in popular culture.

-The journal was first published between 1989 and 2002 as biannual academic publication of the Instituto Franklin-UAH, dedicated to American Studies with a general scope, including social science and international relations.
+The journal was first published between 1989 and 2002 as biannual academic publication of the Instituto Franklin-UAH (ISSN: 1131-9674), dedicated to American Studies with a general scope, including social science and international relations.
+You can find its publication history and all the issues here.
 Its publication was reprised in 2019 and in 2021 it was relaunched on the OJS platform of the Universidad de Alcalá with a fully refounded editorial team, new appearance, refreshed author guidelines, and specific focus on US popular culture.

 The journal accepts both regular and special dossier submissions.
 Deadlines are: April 15 (for the November issue), October 15 (for the May issue).

 REDEN welcomes research papers written in English from any academic perspective and field, encouraging multidisciplinary and intersectional analysis of popular culture texts and multimodal cultural expressions—as well as their publics and reception—conveyed by means such as film, comics and graphic novels, TV and web series, videogames, music, genre fiction, and so forth.

 We believe that to thoroughly understand the diversity inherent to American culture it is fundamental to study popular culture imaginaries referring to contemporary and historical issues, spanning across political contexts, uses of new media, identity definition, racial discrimination, environmental preoccupations, and public debates regarding gender and sexuality.